-The best alternative to dental crown are:
+The best crown alternatives are:

-- Onlays
+• Onlays

-- Inlays
+• Inlays

 Dental Onlays

-It is a completely safe option and the best part is that this is least invasive procedure compared to crowns.
-When a crown is placed, most of the part of your original tooth is also removed in order to make enough space for the crown.
+It is a completely safe option and the best part is that this is the least invasive procedure compared to crowns.
+When a crown is placed, most part of your original tooth is also removed in order to make enough space for the crown.
 When an onlay is placed, only a limited part of your tooth is removed to get rid of the decay.
 The same part is sealed with a restorative filling material such as composite resin or amalgam (gold or silver).

 On lays are available in various materials and each material varies in terms of price and durability.